narendra-create/Best-Fullstack-Projects/Local-Bite/client/TASKS.md

 - [x] create logic for cart api in frontend
 - [ ] logic for current orders page
 - [ ] Add vendor dashboard
+- [ ] make handlecheckout inside the cart more alive
+- [ ] send items and vendor id to placeorder api